Battle of the Granicus: Location

 The Granicus is today called the Biga River (Biga Çayı).
 Traditionally the ford where the battle took place has been located above the confluence of the river which runs through Gümüşçay and the Biga River, or further downstream on the Biga River.
 More recently N. G. L. Hammond proposed that at the time of the battle the Biga River possibly flowed further east in its valley.
 In modern times, evidence of an old riverbed can still be seen there.
 Furthermore, the ancient historians describe a long continuous ridge where the Greek mercenary infantry of the Persians was posted.
 Because there is only one candidate for this ridge, Hammond has placed the ford between the modern villages Gümüşçay (formerly called Dimetoka) and Çeşmealtı.
 This theory found support in later scholarship on the battle.
-The modern observations that the river is not difficult to cross contradicts the ancient historians, who emphasized the hardship of the fording of the river.
+The modern observations that the river is not difficult to cross contradict the ancient historians, who emphasised the hardship of fording the river.
 The ancient historians might have exaggerated to make Alexander's accomplishment seem more formidable.

+The site of the battle has recently been made a protected historic site in Turkey.